pythonbyexample/PBE/tutorial/battleship.rst

                 sys.exit()

-The `run()` method is very simple: draw, make the move, check if the enemy is defeated:
+The `run()` method is very simple: draw, make the move, check if the enemy is defeated.

+You can quit the game by using the 'q' command which is built-in into the `TextInput`.

 .. sourcecode:: python